Erroll Kinistino: Early life and background

 Born in Whitewood, Saskatchewan, in 1951 or 1952, (Note: On December 3, 1992, Kinistino was reported to be 40 years old, and on October 23, 2000, Kinistino was reported to be 48 years old.)
 Kinistino is a member of the Ochapowace Nation.
-He was first exposed to media as a child listening to the radio while growing up in Ochpowace, tuning into stations such as CKCK and CJME where he listened to sports and popular music like the the Beatles and Elvis Presley.
+He was first exposed to media as a child listening to the radio while growing up in Ochpowace, tuning into stations such as CKCK and CJME where he listened to sports and popular music like the Beatles and Elvis Presley.
 The family lived in a two-room, mud shack cabin without electricity.
 His mother, Rosalie, attended a bible college in Moose Jaw, and his father, Laurence, often listened to evangelical programming led by Oral Roberts and Billy Graham.
 Kinistino is one of nine siblings.

 A pupil of the Canadian Indian residential school system, Kinistino attended Gordon's Indian Residential School in Punnichy and later graduated from Grenfell Consolidated High School in Grenfell.
 He briefly attended the University of Western Ontario to study radio broadcasting and journalism before beginning his acting career at theatres in Orillia, Regina and Winnipeg.
 In 1988, he graduated from the Saskatchewan Indian Federated College's Indian Communication Arts (INCA) program.